lucasdupin/ml-image-scaling/project_report.md

 One of the main inspirations for this project was [this](http://people.tuebingen.mpg.de/burger/neural_denoising/files/neural_denoising.pdf) paper.

 ### Problem Statement
-Given a low resolution image, I want to figure out a way of resizing it that's at least better than *nearest neighbor*, one of the simplest, yet most common ways of rescaling bitmaps.
+Given a low resolution image, I want to figure out a way of resizing it that's better than *nearest neighbor*, one of the simplest, yet most common ways of rescaling bitmaps.

 And *better* is defined by comparing the mean difference between pixel colors on the labels and the final predicted image.